AI and Alzheimer's Disease

-Researchers are now working on ultrasensitive non-invasive micro-biomarkers which in combination with deep learning algorithms could be used to detect Alzheimer's disease.
+Researchers are now working on ultrasensitive, non-invasive micro-biomarkers, which, combined with deep learning algorithms, could be used to detect Alzheimer's disease.

 Scientists are using artificial intelligence to screen 80 FDA-approved drugs and reveal which could be used as Alzheimer's treatments.

 Image Credit: Nature Communications volume 12, Article number: 1033 (2021)

 Image Credit: https://ec.europa.eu/programmes/horizon2020/en/news/neurotwin-proposes-novel-therapy-alzheimer%E2%80%99s-disease

 Researchers are building a computational framework to represent the mechanisms of interaction of electric fields with personalized brain networks and assimilate neuroimaging data to design personalized optimization strategies to treat Alzheimer's disease.

 Using neuroimaging data from Alzheimer's disease, scientists will build a model that recapitulates the networks and the dynamic landscape of the individual brain.
 The objective is to employ this model to design and test personalized neuromodulation protocols capable of restoring healthy dynamics.